Bangladesh Independent Garment Workers Union Federation: History

 In 1994, four female garment workers with negative experiences in other union federations set up BIGUF with the help of the American Solidarity Center.
 In the year before, they had been part of a group that protested their factory's decision not to pay overtime bonuses during Eid al-Fitr.
 Some of them had been laid off in response.

 In November 1996, a group of young men armed with pistols attacked a BIGUF centre, shortly after the union had won a court case on illegal suspension.
 They broke furniture and poured petrol over centre's office, but failed to set it on fire.
 They also physically abused and threatened a BIGUF lawyer present at the centre.
 In November 1997, the ILO committee directed a complaint towards the government of Bangladesh that included a demand for further information about this attack.
 The Bangladeshi government did not provide any further information.
-In that year, BIGUF was also officially registered as a trade union.
+In that year, BIGUF was officially registered as a trade union.
+The support of the American Center for International Labor Solidiarity and Fawzia Karim Firoze, a local human rights lawyer, support was said to be important in establishing the BIGUF.

 Kalpona Akter worked for BIGUF until 1999.
 In that year, the union had around 16,000 members.

 Anju Begum, one of the several female garment workers interviewed for the 2015 documentary Sramik Awaaz (Workers Voices), is president of a BIGUF-affiliated factory union.

 In February 2017, three BIGUF leaders were arrested on charges dating back to January 2015.
 Nine more were arrested on August 10 on year-old charges, but let go on August 13.
 Police also intimidated BIGUF representatives by interrupting meetings on union premises, warning members not to participate in union activities and threatening to drown the union's vice president.
 All of these activities were condemned by Human Rights Watch and IndustriALL.

 Between 2013 and 2018, BIGUF filed 1,265 cases for termination benefits, recognition of union leaders, payment of outstanding wages or the reinstatement of workers in various courts.
 Of those, 837 were settled.

 In 2020, BIGUF together with the Bangladesh Garments and Industrial Workers Federation and the Bangladesh Centre for Workers Solidarity called on factory owners to stop laying off workers during the exceptional economic circumstances created by the COVID-19 pandemic.